Weight gain caused by hormones usually comes with these telltale signs:

 So, what can you do?
 Invest in a good quality, daily multivitamin for hormone support.

-When it comes to a daily multi, I recommend going with Beyond Tangy Tangerine (BTT 2.0) from Youngevity.
+When it comes to a daily multi, Beyond Tangy Tangerine (BTT 2.0) from Youngevity is a personal favorite.

 Not only does it contain all the vitamins and the 90 essential minerals that we need for thriving health, but it also comes with gut-friendly prebiotics and probiotics.